-This bill amends the comprehensive state development plan to enhance the protection of natural resources and address environmental threats.
-Key insertions include the addition of a "natural resources section" that focuses on the identification and protection of drinking water aquifers, lakes, rivers, estuaries, forests, wetlands, coastal marshlands, wildlife habitats, and farmland.
-Furthermore, a new "environmental threats section" is introduced, which aims to identify threats from chemical and biological contamination, waste disposal, and inadequate recycling opportunities, while addressing the cumulative effects of these contaminants on air, water, and land.
+This bill amends the comprehensive state development plan by adding new provisions aimed at protecting natural resources and identifying environmental threats.
+Specifically, it introduces a new section that focuses on the identification and protection of various natural resources, including drinking water aquifers, lakes, rivers, estuaries, forests, wetlands, coastal marshlands, wildlife habitats, and farmland.
+Additionally, the bill establishes an "environmental threats section" that addresses issues related to chemical and biological contamination, waste disposal, and inadequate recycling opportunities, with the goal of mitigating the cumulative effects of contaminants on air, water, and land.

-The bill does not provide funding or authorize new positions but is expected to incur costs ranging from $500,000 to $1,000,000 for the Department of Business and Economic Affairs to modify and write the comprehensive state development plan with the help of a third-party vendor.
-The anticipated work is projected to take place over two fiscal years, specifically FY 2026 and FY 2027, with no expected fiscal impact on state, county, or local revenues or expenditures.
+The bill also includes a deletion of certain existing language to accommodate these new provisions.
+It does not provide funding or authorize new positions but is expected to incur costs ranging from $500,000 to $1,000,000 for the Department of Business and Economic Affairs to modify and implement the comprehensive state development plan.
+The work is anticipated to take place over two fiscal years, specifically FY 2026 and FY 2027, with no expected fiscal impact on state, county, or local revenues or expenditures.
 The act will take effect 60 days after its passage.

 Statutes affected: